 - The date and method of service of the Notice to Owner, if applicable

 This consists of the date and method of delivery of your Notice to Owner.
 General contractors and parties that are in direct contact with the property owner must include the date and method of delivery of the copy of the notice to the contractor or subcontractor.

 The following warning and information must be in sufficiently similar form:

 Must a mechanics lien in Florida be notarized?

 Yes!
 As stated in the statutory clause above, there is a required signature of a notary public in the form.
-If you file a mechanics lien that is not notarized, then it will be declared null and void by the court.
+If you file a mechanics lien that is not notarized, it will be declared null and void by the court.

-Step 3.
-File the mechanics lien
+Step 2.
+Record the mechanics lien

 You have the document ready and you have had it notarized — now it’s time to file the mechanics lien.

 When should I file a mechanics lien in Florida?